emirbaycan/docker-rust-vue/README.md

 # docker-rust-vue
-Simpler rust api with control panel via vue
+Simpler rust api with control panel via vue in a dockerized container